bigfont/DeployWebApp2Azure/README.md

 These are the notes from a talk given at the [Azure Dev Camp in Victoria](http://www.meetup.com/Victoria-App-Developer/events/221644488/) on 25 April 2015.

+They are a work in progress.
+If you see something that doesn't seem quite right, let me know, via an email, a pull request, or a tweet to @dicshaunary.
+I'll update the demo and it's notes if appropriate.

 Use Visual Studio, Git Deploy, and Azure Web Apps to quickly test out development scenarios or do continiuous integration over the long term.
 This talk will cover:

 * NuGet in Visual Studio to keep assemblies out of version control